Federal Definitions of Assistive Technology

 - training or technical assistance for such child, or, where appropriate, the family of such child; and

-- training or technical assistance for professionals (including individuals providing education and rehabilitation services), employers, or other individuals who provide services to, employ, or are otherwise substantially involved in the major life functions of such child.
+- training or technical assistance for professionals (including individuals providing education and rehabilitation services), employers, or other individuals who provide services to, employ, or are otherwise substantially involved in the major life functions of such child."

-Under 34 CFR §300.34(b), "related services" do not include a medical device that is surgically implanted, the optimization of that device's functioning (e.g., mapping), maintenance of that device, or the replacement of that device.
+Under 34 CFR §300.34(b), "related services" do not include a medical device that is surgically implanted, the optimization of that device's functioning (for example, mapping), maintenance of that device, or the replacement of that device.
 For regulatory language related to the routine checking of hearing aids and the external components of surgically implanted medical devices, see 34 CFR §300.113.